Context7¶

 What it is¶

 Context7 is an Upstash project that gives coding agents and AI editors access to current library and framework documentation through a dedicated context layer.
+It acts as a specialized RAG (Retrieval-Augmented Generation) source specifically for software documentation.

 What problem it solves¶

 It reduces one of the biggest failure modes in coding agents: confidently using stale or hallucinated package APIs because the base model does not know the latest docs.
+By providing "up-to-the-minute" documentation, it ensures agents use the correct parameters and methods for fast-moving libraries.

 Where it fits in the stack¶